SparkyAndy/AISnakeOil/README.md

 ## REFERENCES

 [^AISnakeOilBook]:
-    Arvind Narayanan and Sayesh Kapoor **AI Snake Oil**: _What Artificial Intelligence Can Do, What It Can't, and How to Tell the Difference_ Princeton University Press 24 September 2024 ISBN 9780691249131
+    Arvind Narayanan and Sayesh Kapoor _AI Snake Oil: What Artificial Intelligence Can Do, What It Can't, and How to Tell the Difference_ **Princeton University Press** 24 September 2024 ISBN 9780691249131

 [^PUP]:
     https://press.princeton.edu/books/hardcover/9780691249131/ai-snake-oil